taichi/modernjs/modernjs.en.md

 As an editor, I built the environment on the premise that I use [VS Code].
 However, since we do not use extensions like [VS Code], it is not difficult to reproduce the same environment with other editors.

-The `.vscode/extensions.json` directly under the project has the ID of the VS Code extension listed in the file.
+The `.vscode/extensions.json` directly under the project has the ID of the [VS Code] extension listed in the file.
-Open the directory where you `git clone` the repository with VS Code and approve the confirmation dialog, all required extensions are installed automatically.
+Open the directory where you `git clone` the repository with [VS Code] and approve the confirmation dialog, all required extensions are installed automatically.

 I use Chrome as a browser to check the operation of the application.

 ### Hardware
-The specifications of the machine I use are as follows.
+My laptop as follows.

 * Thinkpad X1 Carbon 2016 model
 * CPU i 7 6600 U @ 2.6 GHz